Tuning the spontaneous exchange bias effect in La1.5Sr0.5CoMnO6 with sintering temperature

 \section{Abstract}

-Here, we present a study of the influence of microstructure on the magnetic properties of polycrystalline samples of the La$_{1.5}$Sr$_{0.5}$CoMnO$_6$ double perovskite, with primary attention to the spontaneous exchange bias effect, a fascinating recently discovered phenomena for which some materials exhibit unidirectional magnetic anisotropy after being cooled in zero magnetic field.
-By sintering La$_{1.5}$Sr$_{0.5}$CoMnO$_6$ at different temperatures, we obtained samples with distinct average grain sizes, ranging from 0.76(21) to 4.95(1.73) $\mu$m.
-A detailed investigation of the material's structural, morphologic, electronic, and magnetic properties using X-ray powder diffraction, powder neutron diffraction, X-ray absorption near edge structure spectroscopy, scanning electron microscopy, and AC and DC magnetometry has revealed a systematic enhancement of the exchange bias effect with increasing the grain size and the intergrain coalescence.
-Our results regarding the strengthening of the exchange coupling at the grain interfaces and its influence on the dynamics of the spin glass-like moments present in the samples are discussed.
+Here, we present a study of the influence of microstructure on the magnetic properties of polycrystalline samples of the La$_{1.5}$Sr$_{0.5}$CoMnO$_6$ double perovskite, with primary attention to the spontaneous exchange bias effect, a fascinating recently discovered phenomena for which some materials exhibit unidirectional magnetic anisotropy after being cooled in zero magnetic fields.
+By sintering La$_{1.5}$Sr$_{0.5}$CoMnO$_6$ at different temperatures, we obtained samples with distinct average grain sizes, ranging from 1.54 to 6.65 $\mu$m.
+A detailed investigation of the material's structural, morphologic, electronic, and magnetic properties using X-ray powder diffraction, powder neutron diffraction, X-ray absorption near edge structure spectroscopy, scanning electron microscopy, and AC and DC magnetometry has revealed a systematic enhancement of the exchange bias effect with increasing the average grain size.
+This evolution is discussed in terms of changes in the material's porosity and grain morphology and its influence on the exchange couplings at the magnetic interfaces.